Sekhar-Martha/portfolio/README.md

  [Download Resume](https://github.com/Manmadha1/ManmadharaoPatibandla.github.io-portfolio/blob/main/Manmadharao.Paribandla%20Resume.docx)

 ##  About Me
-I am a **Python Developer** with **6+ years** of experience, having worked with top companies such as **Bnymellon, State of Florida, Berkshire Hathaway, and DXC Technology**.
+I am a **Python Developer** with **6+ years** of experience, having worked with top companies such as **Bnymellon, State of Florida, Prolifics,PG&E, and Relaible Soft Technologies**.
 I'm expertise in backend development, **API design, cloud computing, and DevOps**.
 I specialize in building scalable applications using **Python frameworks like Django and Flask**, deploying applications on **AWS & GCP**, and **implementing CI/CD pipelines** for efficient delivery.
 I am always eager to learn and solve complex problems in software development.

 **.